schwartzlab-methods/CellNEST/README.md

 Both should be kept under the same directory, e.g., data/V1_Human_Lymph_Node_spatial/ directory.
 We have provided a default ligand-receptor database by merging the records from CellChat and NicheNet database.
 This is kept under 'database/' directory and will be used by CellNEST unless some other database is referred by the user.

 NOTE: By default, CellNEST uses a database that combines multiple sources, including the computationally predicted ones.
 If you want to use only manually curated ligand-receptor pairs, please set: --database_path='database/CellNEST_database_no_predictedPPI.csv'.
 Also, to ignore autocrine signals, you may set --block_autocrine=1.
+Another important note is, CellNEST pipeline does not perform any QC step.
+So please run the QC pipeline beforehand if it deems necessary.

 Change your current working directory to the downloaded CellNEST repository.
 Then execute following commands to run CellNEST on the human lymph node sample.